vongomben/radio-game/README.md

 Consisting of 3-4 participants, technically it could also have more than one radio.
 It also exists as “group #1” on Meshtastic.
 The creation of the groups is up to us organizers.

-Object #1 has an NFC tag that can open the lock on a small box #2, but where is it?
+**Example**: Object #1 has an NFC tag that can open the lock on a small box #2, but where is it?
 They will only find out if they solve mission #2.

 ### How many groups will we have at the same time?